nychealth/coronavirus-data/trends/Readme.md

 This file contains the same data as cases-by-day.csv, hosp-by-day.csv, and deaths-by-day.csv, but combined for display purposes.

+ ### deathrate-by-modzcta.csv

+This file contains the rate of confirmed deaths per 100,000 people, stratified by month and three different geographies: citywide, borough, and MODZCTA.
+The level of geography is indicated following the underscore (_) in each column heading.
+Please see the technical notes for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)).

+Deaths are aggregated by the date of death.
+This file is updated on the 14th day of each month at a 14-day lag to address delays in reporting.

+The rate of confirmed deaths per 100,000 people is suppressed for a specific geography when the count of confirmed deaths is between 1 and 5 due to imprecise and unreliable estimates and also to protect patient confidentiality.

+Note that sum of counts in this file may not match values in citywide tables because of:
+* Records with missing geographic information
+* Cells that are suppressed due to imprecise and unreliable estimates or for the protection of patient confidentiality

 ### deaths-by-day.csv

 This file contains citywide and borough-specific daily counts of probable and confirmed deaths.
 Deaths are aggregated by the date of death.
 To address variation in the number of cases diagnosed per day, we have included a 7-day average (mean).
 This is calculated as the average of number of cases on that day and the previous 6 days.